 Wherever possible the artist prefers to deliver a completed portrait in person.
 Alternatively, clients are welcome to collect works from his studio by prior arrangement.
 When delivery in person or collection is not convenient, the artist will arrange for the painting to be carefully delivered by a specialist courier.

-Gary works in quality artists' oil paints on either a cotton or linen canvas or canvas board and he can happily advise which surface would be best for your portrait.
+Gary works in quality artists' oil paints on either a cotton or linen canvas or canvas board or panel and he can happily advise which surface would be best for your painting.
 Currently the majority of the artist’s palette is made up of Winsor & Newton and Old Holland Artists' oil paints.